rfay/ddev-beanstalkd/README.md

 ## What is this?

-This repository allows you to quickly install [beanstalkd](https://beanstalkd.github.io/) into a [Ddev](https://ddev.readthedocs.io) project using just `ddev service get drud/ddev-beanstalkd`.
+This repository allows you to quickly install [beanstalkd](https://beanstalkd.github.io/) into a [Ddev](https://ddev.readthedocs.io) project using just `ddev get drud/ddev-beanstalkd`.

 ## Installation

-1.`ddev service get drud/ddev-beanstalkd && ddev restart`
+1.`ddev get drud/ddev-beanstalkd && ddev restart`
 5. `ddev restart`

 ## Caveats